KxSystems/mqtt/docs/install.md

 ## Installing a release

 1. Ensure [MQTT C API](https://github.com/eclipse/paho.mqtt.c/releases) (`paho.mqtt.c`) is installed.

+    -    Linux: Paho MQTT provides a pre-build binary which may be built against a more recent version of glibc that may be available on your system, resulting in an error such as `'/lib64/libc.so.6: version `GLIBC_2.38' not found`.
+To get around this, build from the paho mqtt library from the source code package.
+See docker_linux/build_libpaho.sh as an example of how to download and build into a `tar.gz` package.

 2. Make the MQTT library available from kdb+:

     -   Linux: Add the `lib` directory, which includes `include` and `lib` to the `LD_LIBRARY_PATH` environment variable e.g. if unzipped to `/usr/local/Eclipse-Paho-MQTT-C/`, run: